 As this type of system can be installed close to the burners, the 'lag time' for oxygen analysis - the measurement delay due to sensor response - is minimized, giving operators a comparatively short response time.
-Detailed burner performance can be also monitored by installing multiple analyzers across banks of burners; this is especially important in fired heaters where low NOX burners are fitted, as the burners are notoriously difficult to evaluate through visual inspection as the flame is non-luminous.
+Detailed burner performance can be also monitored by installing multiple analyzers across banks of burners; this is especially important in fired heaters where low NOx burners are fitted, as the burners are notoriously difficult to evaluate through visual inspection as the flame is non-luminous.
 The outputs of these analyzers can then be averaged to give oxygen trim control.
 Many systems also offer the option of fitting an additional carbon monoxide or combustibles catalytic sensor.
 This offers additional diagnostic benefits for process and burner optimization, including providing early indications that excess air levels are too low, or that a bank of burners is incorrectly set-up, adversely affected by other burners or suffering from nozzle blockage.

 Flame traps should always be specified when choosing this type of analyzer system to prevent the sensors from becoming a source of ignition back to the process.
-Care should then be taken to ensure that the flame traps have little effect on measurement lag times.
+Care should then be taken to ensure that the flame traps have little effect on lag times.

-Critically, when flame traps are fitted to an in-situ technique, the lag time can be up to several minutes, which many engineers will consider too risky for safe control.
+Critically, when flame traps are fitted to an in-situ technique, the lag time can be up to one minute or more, which many engineers will consider too risky for safe control.
 Problems can be compounded far from the burners to limit process temperature effects on the sensors, then both air ingress into the flue and delays caused by the distance from the burners can weaken the ability to control the process efficiently and safely.
 The longer the analysis lag time and greater the air ingress, the further the process excess oxygen levels have to be controlled away from the ideal LEA point, as a high safety margin is then required to prevent incomplete combustion.
-Consequently, engineers must have a clear understanding that their processes will be compromised by the potential shortcomings of insitu techniques, regardless of the initial installation cost benefits that they offer.
+As a consequence, engineers must have a clear understanding that their processes will be compromised by the potential shortcomings of in-situ techniques, regardless of the initial installation cost benefits that they offer.

-In a typical fired heater, the optimum analytical techniques for process control, efficiency, safety and emissions reduction are a mix of zirconia and TDL technologies applied to specific locations.
+In a typical fired heater, the optimum analytical techniques for process control, efficiency, safety and emissions reduction are a mix of zirconia and TDL technologies applied to specific locations (fig.1).

 A minimum of two zirconia analyzers placed at the top of the radiant section, or at the very least bottom of the convective section, is essential: analyzers at these locations will minimize lag times and air ingress, enabling an average measurement and providing back-up when one analyzer requires maintenance.
 For LEA operation, a combustibles sensor combined with the zirconia analyzer is a very cost-effective choice, the installation of which will support process safety procedures and site safety regulations.
-Addition of an integrated flow alarm also enables preventative maintenance.

 Levels of carbon monoxide and water within the radiant section can be effectively measured by TDL in conjunction with zirconia for oxygen.
-For flameout protection and diagnostics, and for added combustibles breakthrough analysis, an additional combined CO/methane TDL can be used.

-This TDL should be located as close to the burners as physically possible.
+For flameout protecting and diagnostics, and for added combustibles breakthrough analysis, an additional methane TDL can also monitor carbon monoxide and water.
+This methane TDL should be located as close to the burners as physically possible, though it is important to quantify the effect that the burners flames may have on the measurement and ongoing laser lock on the water absorption lines.